Exchange

 0.20%

-*Net conversion is calculated by subtracting the total USD to USDC conversion volume from the total USDC to USD conversion volume over the past 30 days.
+*Net conversion is calculated by subtracting the total USD to USDC or PYUSD conversion volume from the total USDC or PYUSD to USD conversion volume over the past 30 days and is combined across all related client accounts.
+USDC and PYUSD conversions are calculated separately.

 Example: